Renda02/tech-writing-101/README.md

 ## Resources

-- See[Streamlit cheatsheet](https://docs.streamlit.io/library/cheatsheet) fofor Streamlit commands and code examples for creating various UI elements, displaying data, and managing the app state.
+- See [Streamlit cheatsheet](https://docs.streamlit.io/library/cheatsheet) for Streamlit commands and code examples for creating various UI elements, displaying data, and managing the app state.